 Life does not always break down neatly into diagnoses.
-Sometimes what brings someone to therapy is a major transition — a career change, a divorce, the death of a parent, a move, a new identity emerging, a chapter ending without a clear next one.
+Sometimes what brings someone to therapy is a major transition — a career change, a divorce, the death of a parent, an identity shift, a chapter ending without a clear next one.
 These moments can feel disorienting even when they are chosen, and overwhelming when they are not.
-They have a way of unraveling things you thought were settled: your sense of self, your daily rhythms, your understanding of what comes next.
+There is no established timeline for grieving a marriage, no manual for reinventing yourself at forty — and the people around you may not understand why you are struggling, especially if the change looks like something you should be happy about.

 Transitions We Work With